About the Division of Antarctic Infrastructure and Logistics

 Division Director: Brian Stone

 Besides funding research, the National Science Foundation provides scientists with logistics, operational, and laboratory support in Antarctica.
-This includes a year-round inland research station at the South Pole (90° south latitude); two year-round coastal research stations (McMurdo at 78°S and Palmer at 64°S) with extensive laboratory and computing capabilities; summer camps (as required for research); icebreaking research ships--the Laurence M. Gould, (76 meters in length) and Nathaniel B. Palmer (94 meters); U.S. Air Force and Air National Guard air transports; a fleet of ski-equipped LC-130 airplanes; Twin Otter airplanes; helicopters; U.S. Coast Guard and commercial icebreakers for channel breaking at McMurdo Station, treaty inspection missions and occasionally as needed for research support; a variety of oversnow vehicles; and automated, unmanned weather and geophysical observatories.
+This includes a year-round inland research station at the South Pole (90° south latitude); two year-round coastal research stations (McMurdo at 78°S and Palmer at 64°S) with extensive laboratory and computing capabilities; summer camps (as required for research); icebreaking research ships--the Laurence M. Gould, (76 meters in length) and Nathaniel B. Palmer (94 meters); U.S. Air Force and Air National Guard air transports; a fleet of ski-equipped LC-130 airplanes; Twin Otter and Basler airplanes; helicopters; U.S. Coast Guard and commercial icebreakers for channel breaking at McMurdo Station, treaty inspection missions and occasionally as needed for research support; a variety of oversnow vehicles; and automated, unmanned weather and geophysical observatories.
 Ships of the U.S. academic fleet and the ocean-drilling program on occasions also support research in Antarctica.

 Air transport between New Zealand and McMurdo Station is provided several times per week in the austral summer from early October to the end of February.
 From McMurdo, the logistics hub, parties can access other sites, including the station at the South Pole.
 Winter flights to McMurdo are feasible if required.
 Between February and October the summer camps are closed and winter research is limited to the immediate environs of South Pole and McMurdo, where station residents are isolated as long as eight months.